KILTprotocol/docs/docs/chain/collator.md

 ## Troubleshooting

-There are a few things that you can check to make sure everything is setup correctly.
+There are a few things that can checked to make sure everything is setup correctly.

-0. Check that your node is fully synced with the relaychain & parachain. (best and finalised block number is equal to the one shown in the polkadot apps & on subscan)
-1. Check that you are a selected collator.
-Your address should be listed in `parachainStaking > topCandidates()`
-2. The `parachainStaking` pallet will register your address in the session pallet.
-Check that your address is listed in `session > validators()`
-3. Check that session keys are associated with your validatorId (aka AccountId).
-There should be a 32 Byte long public key stored in `session > nextKeys(your AccountId)`
-4. Your node will only collate if it has the corresponding private key of the public key .
-Connect to your node and check with `author > hasKey(<pubKey from 3.>, aura)` if your node has the private key.
+If, from any network explorer, e.g., the one offered by PolkadotJS Apps, the collator's account is shown next to some of the blocks, then the collator is correctly producing blocks and getting rewarded for it.
-5. If your logs print the message that starts with a :gift: emoji you can skip steps 1-4 since your collator is building blocks.
-But they might not get included by the relay chain.
+If the logs print the message that starts with a :gift: emoji it indicates that the collator setup is correct but that the blocks produced are not included by the relay chain.
+This typically signals some issues about the node hardware or connectivity.
-6. Check in the Polkadot Apps under `network > explorer` that your accountId is shown next to a block.
-You can be 100% sure that you produce blocks if you are listed there.
-If steps 1-5 all look fine for your collator but you don't see your blocks, you might not produce and send blocks fast enough.
+If not, it might be that the node does not produce and send blocks fast enough.
 This can be caused by slow hardware or a slow internet connection.
 Also, note that a high bandwidth connection can still be slow if it has a high ping!
-Bandwidth != latency
+Bandwidth != latency.
+In this case, it is better to rule out other options before thinking to upgrade the collator's hardware.

+1. Check that the session keys are associated with the validatorId (aka AccountId).
+There should be a 32 Byte long public key stored in `session > nextKeys(your AccountId)`.
+2. Check that the node has the corresponding private key for the public session key.
+Connect to the node and query `author > hasKey(<pubKey from 1.>, aura)` to see if it returns `true`.
+3. Check that the node is fully synced with the relaychain & parachain (best and finalised block number is equal to the one shown in the PolkadotJS Apps & on Subscan).
+4. Check that the collator is among the selected candidates.
+Its address should be listed when querying `parachainStaking > topCandidates()`.
+5. Check that the `parachainStaking` pallet has registered the collator's address among the authorised authors in the `session`.
+Its address should be listed when querying `session > validators()`.